What is a Wolfdog?

 Since wolfdogs are rarely adopted out to the general public from most shelters, they are at the top of

 the list with Pit Bulls to be euthanized.
-The majority of wolfdog breeders do not care what type
+The majority of wolfdog breeders do not care

-misrepresent the heritage of the animals [according to what the buyer is looking for] in order to charge
+often misrepresent the heritage of the animals [according to what the buyer is looking for] in order to charge

 higher fees.
 They will sell to anyone who shows up with the purchase price, and once the sale is done, rarely